rick4stley/rstar/README.md

 ### What's this good for?
   :heavy_check_mark: Represent infinite worlds, as this structure has no fixed boundaries

-  :heavy_check_mark: Storing mostly static objects: the trade off for quality of the structure, is insertion and deletion speed
+  :heavy_check_mark: Storing mostly static objects: the trade off for quality of the structure, is insertion and deletion speed (which can be tuned)

   :heavy_check_mark: Drawing applications: selection of shapes is vary fast (with single clicks and selection areas as well)

   :heavy_check_mark: Game developement: store obstacles with a wide range of sizes to detect collisions

 ## How to use
-At the top of your main script, require [rstar.lua](rstar.lua?raw=1) as follows:
+At the top of your main script, require [rstar.lua](rstar.lua) as follows:

 ```lua
 rstar = require "rstar"